sylikc/jpegview/readme.txt

 To compile JPEGView you need:

-- Visual Studio 2013 (professional version)
+- Visual Studio 2010 (JPEGView 32 bit version supported) or Visual Studio 2013 professional (JPEGView 32 and 64 bit versions supported)
 - Windows Template Library (WTL), Version 8.1 (http://sourceforge.net/projects/wtl/)

 The include directories of WTL must be added to the include directories for VC++:
-In Visual Studio 2013: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories
+In Visual Studio: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories

 Please note: Windows XP SP2 or later is needed to run the compiled binary.